Application and Eligibility

 Step 3: If you are selected for an interview, you will hear from the MAT Program during the month of February.
 Admissions interviews will be held in February and March at the Museum.

 Step 4: Notification of admissions decisions will be mailed in March.
 Offers must be accepted by March 31, 2015.
+Students in the Class of 2016 would begin the program on June 1, 2015.

 MAT applicants must meet the following requirements: